Wiarton Ontario's first newspaper, the Echo made its debut in 1879.

 As the Wiarton Ontario's first newspaper had predicted the railway had a positive impact on the community.
 For the next two decades Wiarton's economy grew.

 But, a decision by the railway in the 1890s spelled the end of the boom for Wiarton.
 The railway, now owned by the Grand Trunk Railway, decided to build a spur line from Park Head to Owen Sound.
 The result of this decision meant that many businesses along the route chose to send their products to Owen Sound rather than Wiarton.
-In the end, the railroad which had done so much to help Wiarton develop as a centre of trade, contributed very much to the community’s economic downfall and helped Owen Sound continue to dominate the economy of the Bruce Peninsula area.
+In the end, the railroad which had done so much to help Wiarton develop as a centre of trade, contributed very much to the community’s economic downfall and helped Owen Sound continue to dominate the Bruce Peninsula's economy.

 Wiarton Ontario's first newspaper continues to publish to this day.